TNI-playground/TNI-FlowerTune-LLM-Leaderboard-Finance-SmolLM2-Series/README.md

 ## Running the challenge

-First make sure that you have got the access to [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.3) model with your Hugging-Face account.
-You can request access directly from the Hugging-Face website.
 Then, follow the instruction [here](https://huggingface.co/docs/huggingface_hub/en/quick-start#login-command) to log in your account.
 Note you only need to complete this stage once in your development machine:

 ```bash